NFL on American television: Restrictions on sponsorship

 Until 2019, the NFL had a strict policy prohibiting networks from running ads during official NFL programming (pre- and post-game studio shows and the games themselves) from the gambling industry and had rejected some ads from the Las Vegas Convention and Visitors Authority.
 Commissioner Roger Goodell explained in 2007 that it was inappropriate for the sport to be associated with sports betting.
 These restrictions also applied to any hotels that contain casinos, even if the casino is not mentioned in the ad.
 Officially, wagers such as over/unders and point spreads cannot be acknowledged on-air.
 Despite this policy, Al Michaels has been known for subtly including gambling-related observations in his commentary, as did Jimmy Snyder during his time as an NFL analyst in the 1980s.
 Most teams inserted similar clauses into their radio contracts, which are locally negotiated.
 The NFL injury report and required videotaping of practice are intended to prevent gamblers from gaining inside information.
 In contrast, fantasy football is often free to play.
 Daily fantasy sports, which are structured to prevent being classified as gambling, air advertisements on the NFL's partner networks on game days, but originally not during time controlled by the league.

-On January 3, 2019, the NFL announced Caesars Entertainment Corporation as the "first ever official casino sponsor of the NFL," though was clear that the deal does not encompass sports betting.
+On January 3, 2019, the NFL announced Caesars Entertainment Corporation as the "first ever official casino sponsor of the NFL," though it was clear that the deal does not encompass sports betting.

 In 2021, the NFL reached deals with seven sportsbooks for them to become "Approved Sportsbook Operators", allowing them to air commercials during NFL games and other league-controlled programming.
-Ceasars Entertainment, DraftKings and FanDuel became official sponsors of the league, allowing them to use league and team-controlled trademarks on their websites, apps and in-person presences, while Fox Bet, BetMGM, PointsBet and WynnBet were approved to air advertising.
+Caesars Entertainment, DraftKings and FanDuel became official sponsors of the league, allowing them to use league and team-controlled trademarks on their websites, apps and in-person presences, while Fox Bet, BetMGM, PointsBet and WynnBet were approved to air advertising.

-The NFL also bans advertisements in several other product segments, including “dietary or nutritional supplements that contain ingredients other than vitamins and minerals, [..] or any prohibited substance”, energy drinks, birth control, condoms, and hard liquor.
+The NFL also bans advertisements in several other product segments, including "dietary or nutritional supplements that contain ingredients other than vitamins and minerals, [..] or any prohibited substance", energy drinks, birth control, condoms, and hard liquor.
 Starting with the 2017 season, the NFL, with restrictions, allows a limited amount of liquor advertising during broadcasts.

 The NFL imposes restrictions on sponsored segments during game coverage; this does not apply to national or local radio broadcasts.
-These are permitted only prior to kick off, during halftime, and following the game; however, these segments (and other programming with title sponsorships, particularly halftime and post-game shows or other sports properties) can be advertised a couple of times during game coverage, and "aerial footage" providers (i.e. sponsored blimps) may be acknowledged, usually once an hour as is standard in other sports.
+These are permitted only before kick off, during halftime, and following the game; however, these segments (and other programming with title sponsorships, particularly halftime and post-game shows or other sports properties) can be advertised a couple of times during game coverage, and "aerial footage" providers (i.e. sponsored blimps) may be acknowledged, usually once an hour as is standard in other sports.
 Other acknowledgements (including HDTV or Skycam-type camera sponsorships) are limited to pre-kickoff and post-game credits.
-This is done so that, while competitors of the NFL's official sponsors may advertise on game broadcasts, they will not potentially become synonymous with the league through in-game and/or title sponsorship.
+This is done so that, while competitors of the NFL's official sponsors may advertise on game broadcasts, they will not become synonymous with the league through in-game and/or title sponsorship.